 UW Office of the CISO UW Chief Information Security Officers Website

 The University of Washington has signed an agreement with Microsoft that satisfies the requirements for appropriate legal agreements.
-UW Medicine workforce may use UW-supported Office 365 including Skydrive Pro (not Skydrive), Lync, and Azure.
+UW Medicine workforce may use UW-supported Office 365 including UW OneDrive for Business (not OneDrive), Lync, and Azure.
 No other institutional agreements satisfy UW Medicine's requirements for appropriate legal agreements.
 This includes Google apps.

-More information about SkyDrive Pro use at the University of Washington can be found here: UW SkyDrive Pro
+More information about OneDrive for Business use at the University of Washington can be found here: UW OneDrive for Business